Homework

 The Homework Hub is an excellent resource for you to use if you're struggling to catch up.
 It might be that your friends are going through the same thing, and you can help each other out.

-We keep track of missed homework, and this data is available to parents/carers.
+We keep track of missed homework, and this data is available to your parents/carers.

 Teachers will let parents know about the quality and consistency of homework in their annual reports.